 Later on, I was a Lead Architect for “Wikimedia 2030,” guiding dozens of organizations and thousands of individuals through a global strategy and movement-building process.
 I led the synthesis of all inputs, conversations, and research, and I was the main author of the resulting Strategic Direction of “Knowledge Equity and Knowledge as a Service.”

-My most recent work at the Wikimedia Foundation has focused on long-term thinking, strategy, and initiatives for executives.
-I also play unofficial roles as a Wikimedia historian, mentor, and “ship’s counselor.”[6]
+My most recent work at the Wikimedia Foundation focused on long-term thinking, strategy, and initiatives for executives.
+I also played unofficial roles as a Wikimedia historian, mentor, and “ship’s counselor.”[4]

 Science & Engineering